JetBrains/compose-multiplatform/tutorials/Signing_and_notarization_on_macOS/README.md

 ## Preparing a Provisioning Profile
 For testing on TestFlight (when publishing to the App Store), you need to add a provisioning profile.
 You can skip this step otherwise.

+First make sure you have created two app IDs, one for your app, and another one for the JVM runtime.
+They should look like this:
+App ID for app: `com.yoursitename.yourappname` (format: `YOURBUNDLEID`) App ID for runtime: `com.oracle.java.com.yoursitename.yourappname` (format: `com.oracle.java.YOURBUNDLEID`)

 #### Checking existing provisioning profiles